orbitalquark/textadept-debugger/README.md

 Map of lexer languages to debugger modules.
-This is for debugger modules that support more than one language (e.g. the gdb module supports 'ansi_c' and 'cpp').
+This is for debugger modules that support more than one language (e.g. the gdb module supports 'c' and 'cpp').
 Otherwise, a debugger module should be named after the lexer language it debugs and an alias is not necessary.

 Fields:

-- `ansi_c`:
+- `c`:
 - `cpp`:

 <a id="debugger.project_commands"></a>